uptonking/note4yaoo/note-web-optimization-loading-performance.md

 - Chrome DevTools can provide some insight into all three of the stages described above.
   - The "Layout" event captures the render tree construction, position, and size calculation in the Timeline.
   - When layout is complete, the browser issues "Paint Setup" and "Paint" events, which convert the render tree to pixels on the screen.
 - The time required to perform render tree construction, layout and paint varies based on the size of the document, the applied styles, and the device it is running on
+  - the larger the document, the more work the browser has;
+  - the more complicated the styles, the more time taken for painting also (for example, a solid color is "cheap" to paint, while a drop shadow is "expensive" to compute and render).
 - Here's a quick recap of the browser's steps:
   1. Process HTML markup and build the DOM tree.
   2. Process CSS markup and build the CSSOM tree.